 - Pomegranate raisins, parsley, almonds, lemon juice

-Serve with a sprinkle of parsley, chopped almonds, a small handful of raisins and pomegranate and a drizzle of lemon juice.
+- Serve with a sprinkle of parsley, chopped almonds, a small handful of raisins and pomegranate and a squeeze of lemon juice.